doki-doki-ai-edition/.github/profile/README.md

 A fan made mod of DDLC that utilizes AI to output unique responses in most areas of the mod.

-Note that not everything is AI generated such as the sprites, default backgrounds and voices you may hear while playing.

 # Server
 Join the discord server: https://discord.com/invite/rDA7ehBSq7